karthi108/Java-REST-API/README.md

 # GET servers by name:
 GET http://localhost:8080/servers?name=centos
 This example provides a basic implementation of the requested REST API using Spring Boot and MongoDB.
 We can extend it further to include error handling, validation, and additional features as needed.

+# The Output screenshot is attached on the task_1 folder